-- a) The development's effect on Provincial matters of interest; - See PPS and Growth Plan analyses below. - b) Whether the proposed subdivision is premature or in the public interest; - The neighbourhood block's parcel fabric is highly fragmented with a traditional lotting geometry.
-Although the retained lands creates a normally undesirable 'flag-ship' style lot, it will help preserve the existing single detached dwelling.
-The lot geometry is also a product of the existing topography and challenges posed on the ability to adequately convey stormwater runoff if more intense development were alternatively proposed. - The Town of Pelham Official Plan is an expression of the local public interest at the time of its adoption.
-There are no local policy concerns with this proposal.
-Refer to Official Plan overview below. - Planning staff are of the opinion this consent is not premature and upholds the public interest. - c) Whether the plan conforms to the Official Plan and adjacent plans of subdivisions, if any - See Official Plan analysis below.
-The proposed lot does not compromise the adjacent subdivision parcel fabric as it does not hinder further surrounding redevelopment opportunities discussed above and the existing development has been established for many decades with minimal prospect for drastic change.
+- a) The development's effect on Provincial matters of interest; - See PPS and Growth Plan analyses below. - b) Whether the proposed subdivision is premature or in the public interest; - The lot creation is not premature and is able to uphold public interest as it is within Urban Area Boundary and is seen as an appropriate form of gentle intensification. - c) Whether the plan conforms to the Official Plan and adjacent plans of subdivisions, if any - See Official Plan analysis below.
+The proposed lot should not compromise the existing subdivision parcel fabric as it does not hinder further surrounding redevelopment opportunities. - d) The suitability of the land for such purposes;

-- d) The suitability of the land for such purposes; - The lands (and neighbourhood) are predominantly one of lower to medium density residential with mostly ground-oriented development.
-The proposed consent would facilitate the construction of one additional single detached residential dwelling under the current zoning regulations. - f) The dimensions and shapes of the proposed lots; - The proposed lot dimensions and shape are consistent with traditional neighbourhood development patterns and can comfortably site a new dwelling. - Although an L-shaped (or flag-ship) style lot is normally considered undesirable from a land use planning perspective, the retained lot geometry helps to preserve the existing single detached dwelling and supports more intense redevelopment of underutilized land while still being able to support adequate drainage without negative impacts upon neighbours, subject to conditions. - h) Conservation of natural resources and flood control; - No natural resources are impacted because of this redevelopment.
-An overall Lot Grading & Drainage Plan is required as a condition of this severance approval to avoid future localized drainage concerns under typical storm events. - i) The adequacy of utilities and municipal services; - Available. - j) The adequacy of school sites - Available nearby. - k) The area of land, if any, exclusive of highways, to be dedicated for public use. - No additional lands are proposed to be dedicated for public use. - 1) The extent to which the plan's design optimizes the available supply, means of supplying, efficient use and conservation of energy. - The proposed lot will be able to take advantage of the existing natural gas mains, hydro services, and municipal water and sanitary services available for domestic use providing for improved efficiencies of the existing means of supply.
+- The lands (and neighbourhood) are predominantly lower to medium density residential with mostly ground-oriented development.
+The proposed consent would facilitate the construction of one additional single detached residential dwelling in each new lot. - f) The dimensions and shapes of the proposed lots; - The proposed lot dimensions and shape are consistent with traditional neighbourhood development patterns and can comfortably site a new dwelling. - h) Conservation of natural resources and flood control; - No natural resources are impacted because of this redevelopment.
+An overall Lot Grading & Drainage Plan is required as a condition of this severance approval to avoid future localized drainage concerns under typical storm events. - i) The adequacy of utilities and municipal services; - Available. - j) The adequacy of school sites - Available nearby. - k) The area of land, if any, exclusive of highways, to be dedicated for public use. - No additional lands are proposed to be dedicated for public use. - I) The extent to which the plan's design optimizes the available supply, means of supplying, efficient use and conservation of energy. - The proposed lot will be able to take advantage of the existing natural gas mains, hydro services, and municipal water and sanitary services available for domestic use providing for improved efficiencies of the existing means of supply.
 The proposed new dwelling must also be constructed to meet current energy efficient requirements under the Ontario Building Code. - m) The interrelationship between the design of the plan of subdivision and site plan control matters relating to any development on the land, if the land is also located in within a site plan control area. - While the proposed lot is in an area designated for site plan control, the Town Site Plan Control By-law No. 1118 (1987) exempts single detached dwellings from site plan control.